SasView/sasview/src/sas/qtgui/Perspectives/Corfunc/media/corfunc-how-to.rst

 the range to be used for Porod forward-extrapolation.

 This information is also shown on the orange and green interactive slider on the left.
-You can drag bars on this left-hand plot, or enter values manually.
+You can drag bars on this slider (not the plot), or enter values manually.

 .. figure:: tutorial_data_loaded.png
    :align: center

 Once the Q ranges have been set, click the "Go" button to run the analysis.
-This will run through the process described in the technical documentation.
+This will run through the process described in the technical documentation using the default options shown above the button.

 The parameters used along the way can be overriden by changing them in the appropriate text boxes, and whether or not they are recalculated is controlled by the check boxes.